 It’s possible to fix the original board, with varying degrees of success.
 Many techs will attempt to clean the board, and sometimes this works, sometimes not.
 Often, an amp that appears to be fixed will develop problems down the road, as the electrolyte continues to dissolve and spread throughout the fiberglass substrate.

 The best solution of all, is of course, a whole new board.
-I sell the plain boards so you can build one yourself, or fully assembled and tested.

 How can I tell if my GFA-565 or GFA-585 is healthy?